tasmota/docs/docs/Home-Assistant.md

 !!! note "Automatic discovery is currently supported for:"

+=== "Buttons"
+    Announced to Home Assistant as [Automation Trigger](https://www.home-assistant.io/docs/automation/trigger/).

+    To have buttons discovered `SetOption73` must be set to `1` and it will automatically start to listen and publish using `/stat/%topic%/BUTTON<x>T` topic.

+    Discovery will follow all the possible combinations made using SetOption1, SetOption11 and Setoption13.

+=== "Lights"
+    Announced to Home Assistant as [MQTT Light](https://www.home-assistant.io/integrations/light.mqtt/).

+    Discovery supports single channel Dimmer as well as multi-channel RGB, RGBW, RGBCCT and CCT lights.
+    To have multi-channel PWM instead of a single light entity under Home Assistant use [`SetOption68 1`](Commands.md#setoption68).
+    If you have a light with 4 or 5 channels like an `RGBCCT` bulb you may want to use [`SetOption37 128`](Commands.md#setoption37) to have two separated lights, one for RGB and one for White or Temperature management.

+    !!! note "Tasmota will no longer switch `%prefix%` and `%topic%` and will keep the default topic structure.
+This could lead to a very long topic for a light and the Discovery could fail to parse the necessary code for Home Assistant.
+In this case a warning will be shown on Discovery logs.
+    To avoid this issue keep your [Topic](Commands.md#topic) and/or [FriendlyName](Commands.md#friendlyname) as short as possible."

+    _Alternatively you can configure it manually using [Light](https://www.home-assistant.io/integrations/light/) integration._

+    !!! warning
+         Pay attention to the order of the relays when used in conjunction with lights.
+The relays have priority over the lights, an incorrect order could lead to an erroneous light control.
+Add them starting from relay1.
+         Entities for relays and lights will not be available in Home Assistant until the configuration will be updated.

 === "Relays"
     Announced to Home Assistant as [MQTT Switch](https://www.home-assistant.io/integrations/switch.mqtt/).

     To make a relay discovered as "light" in Home Assistant use command [`SetOption30 1`](Commands.md#setoption30)

     _Alternatively you can configure it manually using [Light Switch](https://www.home-assistant.io/components/light.switch/) integration._

-=== "Lights"
-    Announced to Home Assistant as [MQTT Light](https://www.home-assistant.io/integrations/light.mqtt/).
+    !!! warning
+         Pay attention to the order of the relays when used in conjunction with lights.
+The relays have priority over the lights, an incorrect order could lead to an erroneous light control.
+Add them starting from relay1.
+         Entities for relays and lights will not be available in Home Assistant until the configuration will be updated.

-=== "Dimmers"
+=== "Sensors"
-    Announced to Home Assistant as [MQTT Light](https://www.home-assistant.io/integrations/light.mqtt/) with a single channel used for dimming.
+    Announced to Home Assistant as [MQTT Sensor](https://www.home-assistant.io/integrations/sensor.mqtt/).

-=== "Buttons"
-    Announced to Home Assistant as [Automation Trigger](https://www.home-assistant.io/docs/automation/trigger/).

-    To have buttons discovered `ButtonTopic` must be set to `1` or to a custom name and it will automatically start to listen and publish using `/stat/%topic%/BUTTON<x>` topic.

-    When using `ButtonTopic 1` the only possible trigger will be `HOLD` (SetOption1 or SetOption11 must be enabled).
-    When using `ButtonTopic` with a custom name all the possible combination enabled by SetOption1, SetOption11 and Setoption13 will be possible.

-    `SwitchMode` default for buttons and switches is `Switchmode 0` (TOGGLE).
-To change the behavior, [`SwitchMode`](Commands.md#switchmode) must be changed (the Button must be configured as Switch to have effect).
-For example setting up a switch to `SwitchMode 1` (follow) will create a switch with ON and OFF payloads.

-    **When a Button is set to a different topic than `0` is not possible to use `Button#State` as a trigger for rules.**
+    When discovery is enabled Tasmota will send all the sensors information to Home Assistant.
+For each sensor present, entities will be created in numbers equal to the items present below him.
+    Example: an AM2301 sensor will generate one entity for temperature, one for humidity and one for dew point.

+    !!! warning
+         Please be advised that not all sensors can be correctly rendered under Home Assistant.
+In those cases a fallback function will be used to create a generic sensor and the correct operation is not guaranteed.

 === "Switches"
     Announced to Home Assistant as [MQTT Binary Sensor](https://www.home-assistant.io/integrations/binary_sensor.mqtt/) and/or as a [Automation Trigger](https://www.home-assistant.io/docs/automation/trigger/).

-    To have switches discovered `SwitchTopic` must be set to a custom name and it will automatically start to listen and publish using `/stat/%topic%/SWITCH<x>` topic.
+    To have switches discovered `SwitchTopic` must be set to a custom name and it will automatically start to listen and publish using `/stat/%topic%/SWITCH<x>` (binary sensor) or `/stat/%topic%/SWITCH<x>T` (trigger) topics.

     Depending by the `SwitchMode`used, a switch can be a Trigger (`TOGGLE`or `HOLD`), a Binary Sensor (`ON`/`OFF`) or both at the same time.

     Example:
     When using with `SwitchMode 0` Tasmota will create just one Trigger for `TOGGLE`.
     When using with `SwitchMode 1` Tasmota will create a `Binary Sensor` with `ON` and `OFF` Payloads.
-    When using with `Switchmode 5` Tasmota will create a `Binary Sensor` with `ON` and `OFF` Payloads and a Trigger for `TOGGLE`
+    When using with `Switchmode 5` Tasmota will create a `Binary Sensor` with `ON` and `OFF` Payloads and a Trigger for `TOGGLE`.

-    All switchmodes are supported with the exception of SwitchMode11 and SwitchMode12 able to generate just a `TOGGLE` trigger.
+    All switchmodes are supported with the sole exception of `SwitchMode11` and `SwitchMode12` able to generate just a `TOGGLE` trigger.

-    **When a Switch is set to a different topic than `0` is not possible to use `Switch#State` as a trigger for rules.**
+    **When a switch is set to a different topic than `0` is not possible to use `Switch#State` as a trigger for rules.**

 Types of devices not listed above (fans, covers, etc) require [manual configuration](#fans)